| Title: | Estimating Infection Rates from Serological Data |

 a |

-object (a tibble::tbl_df
+a pop_data object (a tibble::tbl_df

-with extra attribute antigen_isos
+with extra attribute antigen_isos)

-library(magrittr) xs_data <- serocalculator_example("example_pop_data.csv") |> read.csv() |> as_pop_data() print(xs_data)
+library(magrittr) xs_data <- serocalculator_example("example_pop_data.csv") |> read.csv() |> as_pop_data() print(xs_data)library(magrittr) xs_data <- serocalculator_example("example_pop_data.csv") |> read.csv() |> as_pop_data() print(xs_data)

-graph antibody decay curves by antigen isotype
+Graph antibody decay curves by antigen isotype

-## S3 method for class 'curve_params' autoplot( object, antigen_isos = unique(object$antigen_iso), ncol = min(3, length(antigen_isos)), ... )
+## S3 method for class 'curve_params' autoplot( object, method = c("graph.curve.params", "graph_seroresponse_model_1"), ... )## S3 method for class 'curve_params' autoplot( object, method = c("graph.curve.params", "graph_seroresponse_model_1"), ... )

 object |